Seatis/my-teaching-materials/workshop/java-spring-jpa/workshops/01-workshop.md

   - Lombok

 ### Create classes
-- Add a Todo class with the fields(id:int, title:String, isUrgent:boolean, isDone:boolean)
+- Add a Todo class with the fields(id:int, title:String, isUrgent:boolean(default false), isDone:boolean(default false))
 #### Controller
 - Create a new controller called TodoController which maps to `/todo`
 - Add a single `public String list(Model model)` method which maps to `/` and `/list` in the controller, which returns with "This is my first todo" string.
 Use the @Responsebody annotation.